 - Standardized methodologies aligned to OWASP, Open SAMM & OSTTM.

-- Next Generation IP – BlueSwan™ that comes with a Model-Based Testing Tool (Prudentia) & Reporting Dashboard Verita, for SLA/KPI monitoring; CxO dashboards; Predictive analytics that help in faster decision making, leading to faster time-to-market.
+- Next Generation IP – BlueSwan™ that comes with a Model-Based Testing Tool (Prudentia) & Reporting Dashboard Verita for SLA/KPI monitoring; CxO dashboards; Predictive analytics that helps in faster decision making, leading to faster time-to-market.

 Need help?
 Consult Cigniti’s team of experienced security testing experts to understand how to implement Zero Trust to secure your applications.